UC is committed to providing a safe and supportive environment for its undocumented students and to providing the resources for their success.

 In 2016, Napolitano made a multiyear commitment to expand the program, earmarking $8.4 million per year over three years to expand financial, legal and student support services.

-- It provides $5 million per year for UC’s Dream Loan program, which makes student loans available to undocumented students, who are not eligible for federal loan programs.
+- It provided $5 million per year for UC’s Dream Loan program, which makes student loans available to AB540 undocumented students, who are not eligible for federal loan programs.
 Students repay their loans back into the Dream Loan fund.

-- It establishes student services staff coordinators and targeted undergraduate and graduate fellowships, as well as other financial support, such as funds for textbooks.
+- It established student services staff coordinators and undergraduate and graduate fellowships, as well as other financial support, such as funds for textbooks.

-In addition, UC campuses offer a range of support services for undocumented students — from academic and personal counseling, to financial aid and legal advising.
+UC campuses thus offer a range of support services for undocumented students — from academic and personal counseling, to financial aid and legal advising.